codeKAMAT/Star-Pattern-Programs-in-C/README.md

-# Star-Pattern-Programs-in-C
-Star Pattern Programs in C
+# Star and Numeric Pattern-Programs-in-C